tommasoc80/AbuseEval/README.md

 # Data Statement ([Bender and Friedman, 2018](https://www.mitpressjournals.org/doi/abs/10.1162/tacl_a_00041))

-The annotation of the explicit-implicit labels in OffensEval has been conducted by a male (38, Italian) and a woman (30, Serbian) annotators, highly educated, and with a background in computational linguistics.
+The annotation of the explicit-implicit labels in OffensEval has been conducted by a male (38, Italian) and a female (39, Serbian) annotators, highly educated, with a background in computational linguistics, and familiar with Twitter.

-The inter-annotator agreement of AbuseEval has been conducted by three annotators: 1 man (38, Italian) and two woman (30, Serbian; 23, Russian); all highly educated and with a background in computational linguistics.
+The inter-annotator agreement of AbuseEval has been conducted by three annotators: 1 man (38, Italian) and 2 women (30, Serbian; 23, Russian); all highly educated, with a background in computational linguistics, and familiar with Twitter.
 The full annotation of AbuseEval has been conducted by one annotator (23, Russian), highly educated and with a background in computational linguistics.

 All ages refer to the time of annotation: 2019.